Gas motion in the intracluster medium of the Virgo cluster replica: Statistical properties of the velocity field

 \subsection{3D PDFs}

-We first study the properties of the 3D velocity field by computing the PDFs of the three components of the velocity field within $R_\mathrm{vir}=2147$~kpc, $R_\mathrm{500}=1087$~kpc and $R_\mathrm{2500}=515$~kpc.
-They are presented in Fig. \ref{pdf_3D}.
-Moreover, we calculated the mass-weighted following statistical properties: median, mean ($\mu$) standard deviation $\sigma$, skewness and kurtosis.
-They are reported in the top-left part of Table \ref{tab:stats PDFs} in Appendix \ref{app:vel stats}.
-A median different from the mean shows that the distribution is asymmetric, and, in addition, a positive (negative) skewness indicates that there is more weight in the right (left) tail of the distribution, which is more positive (negative) velocities in our case.
-The kurtosis indicates the flatteness or peakiness, a positive (negative) value indicates a flattened (peaked) distribution with more (less) weight in the tails compared to a Gaussian distribution.
+We first studied the properties of the 3D velocity field by computing the PDFs of the three components of the velocity field within $R_\mathrm{vir}=2147$~kpc, $R_\mathrm{500}=1087$~kpc, and $R_\mathrm{2500}=515$~kpc.
+These are presented in Fig. \ref{pdf_3D}.
+Moreover, we calculated the following mass-weighted statistical properties: median, mean ($\mu$), standard deviation ($\sigma$), skewness, and kurtosis.
+They are reported in the top left of Table \ref{tab:stats PDFs}.
+A median different from the mean shows that the distribution is asymmetric, and a positive (negative) skewness indicates that there is more weight in the right (left) tail of the distribution, which means more positive (negative) velocities in our case.
+The kurtosis indicates the flatness or peakedness; a positive (negative) value indicates a flattened (peaked) distribution with more (less) weight in the tails compared to a Gaussian distribution.
 To compare with the statistical moments and visualise the distributions better, we fitted the PDFs to a Gaussian law, similarly to \cite{gatuzz2023measuring}.
-The best-fit values are reported on the top-right part of Table \ref{tab:stats PDFs} in Appendix \ref{app:vel stats}, and the Gaussian envelopes are displayed as solid black curves in Fig. \ref{pdf_3D}.\\
+The best-fit values are reported on the top right of Table \ref{tab:stats PDFs}, and the Gaussian envelopes are displayed as solid black curves in Fig. \ref{pdf_3D}.\\